steelwheels/JSTools/Document/jsh-lang.md

 The shell program [jsh](https://github.com/steelwheels/JSTools/blob/master/Document/jsh-man.md) supports JSH.

 ## Features
-This is the feature JavaScript shell:
+This is the feature JSH:
 * Support mixed description JavaScript and shell script.
-* The line started by `>` is treated as the shell script.
+* The data flow is managed by shell script (called as `shell-statement`)
-* File stream (based on pipe) is used to manage data flow
-* The control flow is described by JavaScript.
+* The control flow is managed by JavaScript

-## Samples
-### 1. Hello, world !!
 Here is a sample script to print welcome message.
 ````
 for(var i=0 ; i<3 ; i++){
 	> echo "hello, world ${i}"
 }

 ````
 The execution result is: